tundish/blue_monday_78/bluemonday78/ray_19780116_retires/pocket_fax.rst

     You may as well have this.
 It's not doing any good in here.

+[NARRATOR]_

+    |OFFICER_SURNAME| tosses onto the desk a small book.
+Its cover is of board and cloth.
+    A few dozen waxy leaves of thick paper have been double-punched through with holes.
+    It is held together by a shoelace.

 Ray shares a memory
 -------------------

 [OFFICER]_

-    I used to issue these to all my squad leaders.
-I trained them to make a note of everything they saw, every day.
+    I would always issue these to my squad leaders.
+I used to train them to make a note of everything they saw.

 [HERO]_